salilab/imp/doc/manual/install_windows.md

-with different versions of Visual Studio, and mixing the different runtimes (msvc*.dll) can cause odd behavior; therefore, we recommend building most of the dependencies from source code using the same version of Visual Studio that you're going to use to build IMP.
+with different versions of Visual Studio, and mixing the different runtimes (msvc*.dll) can cause odd behavior; therefore, we recommend building most of the dependencies from source code using the same version of Visual Studio that you're going to use to build %IMP.
 The basic procedure is as follows:

   - Install Microsoft Visual Studio Express (it is free, but registration with Microsoft is required).
   - Get and install [cmake](http://www.cmake.org).
   - Get [Python 2](http://www.python.org) (not Python 3)
     (make sure you get the
-    32-bit version if you're going to build IMP for 32-bit Windows).
+    32-bit version if you're going to build %IMP for 32-bit Windows).
   - Get and install the
     [zlib package](http://gnuwin32.sourceforge.net/packages/zlib.htm)
     (both the "complete package, except sources" and the "sources" installers).